-- 14.1 To be eligible for the award of the degree of Master of European Design, the candidate must have obtained at least 600 credits, including at least 120 at level M, complete a piece of independent work worth at least 20 credits and completed two, one-year placements at an overseas partner institution within the MEDes Partner Network. - 14.2 To be eligible for the award of the degree of Master of European Design with distinction, a candidate must obtain not less than grade B and an average of grade A across all components of the assessment at masters level.3
+- 14.1 To be eligible for the award of the degree of Master of European Design, the candidate must have obtained at least 600 credits, including at least 120 at level M, achieved a grade D3 or better for a piece of independent work worth at least 20 credits and completed two, one-year placements at an overseas partner institution within the MEDes Partner Network. - 14.2 To be eligible for the award of the degree of Master of European Design with distinction, a candidate must obtain not less than grade B and an average of grade A across all components of the assessment at Masters level. - 14.3 Any candidate who has completed Level H but who has failed to meet the standard for progression to the degree of Master of European Design in Product Design may, at the discretion of the Examinations Board, be recommended for the Degree of Bachelor of Design in Product Design with Honours in an appropriate classification, or for the degree of Bachelor of Design in Product Design.
+Any such recommendation shall take into account the performance of the candidate in the Honours examinations and assessed course work in the final year of the programme.